The Shipping Law Review: India

 iv Cargo claims

 In British India Steam Navigation Co Ltd v.
-Shanmughavilas Cashew Industries,69 the Supreme Court of India expressed the opinion that a consignee or an endorsee may be bound by the terms of the charter party terms incorporated into the bill of lading contract even when the consignee or endorsee is unaware of those terms.
-The Bombay High Court, in its judgment of M/s Assobhai Bhanji and Sons v.
-Great Circle Shipping Pvt Ltd,70 allowed a shipper's claim against a carrier for delivering cargo without production of the bill of lading even though the bill of lading had been made out 'to the order of a named consignee'.
+Shanmughavilas Cashew Industries,102 the Supreme Court of India expressed the opinion that a consignee or an endorsee may be bound by the terms of the charter party terms incorporated into the bill of lading contract even when the consignee or endorsee is unaware of those terms.
+The Bombay High Court, in its judgment in M/s Assobhai Bhanji and Sons v.
+Great Circle Shipping Pvt Ltd,103 allowed a shipper's claim against a carrier for delivering cargo without production of the bill of lading even though the bill of lading had been made out 'to the order of a named consignee'.

 In Forysthe Trading Services Ltd v.
-MV Niizuru,75 the contract between the bunker supplier and the shipowner provided for interest of 20 per cent per annum for late payment.
+MV Niizuru,108 the contract between the bunker supplier and the shipowner provided for interest of 20 per cent per annum for late payment.
 The Bombay High Court disregarded the interest rate stipulated in the bunker supply contract and awarded interest of only 8 per cent per annum.

 vi Limitation of liability

-Carriers can limit their liability for cargo claims by way of 'package limitation' and 'kilo limitation' pursuant to the Indian COGSA and the Multimodal Transportation Act 1993.
-A party seeking to limit liability under the Convention on Limitation of Liability for Maritime Claims 1976 (the LLMC Convention 1976) can initiate limitation proceedings by filing an admiralty suit in the High Court.
+Carriers can limit their liability for cargo claims by way of 'package limitation' and 'kilo limitation' pursuant to the Indian COGSA and the Multimodal Transportation Act, 1993.
+A party seeking to limit liability under the LLMC Convention, 1976 can initiate limitation proceedings by filing an admiralty suit in the High Court.

-The High Court of Bombay has held that a shipowner's right to limit liability under Part XA of the MSA is absolute and without reference to any proof of loss resulting from a personal act or omission of the shipowner.77 This decision is therefore likely to make India a favourable jurisdiction for constituting a single worldwide limitation fund, without any prior claim being initiated.
-However, Section 352E of the MSA sets out the scope of application of Part XA of the Act, and states that if the vessel in relation to which the limitation of liability is sought to be invoked is flagged in a country that is not party to the LLMC Convention 1976, the provisions of Part XA of the MSA will not apply and the LLMC Convention provisions will stand excluded.
+The High Court of Bombay held that a shipowner's right to limit liability under Part XA of the MSA is absolute and without reference to any proof of loss resulting from a personal act or omission of the shipowner.110 This decision is therefore likely to make India a favourable jurisdiction for constituting a single worldwide limitation fund, without any prior claim being initiated.
+However, Section 352 E of the MSA sets out the scope of application of Part XA of the Act, and states that if the vessel in relation to which the limitation of liability is sought to be invoked is flagged in a country that is not party to the LLMC Convention, the provisions of Part XA of the MSA will not apply and the LLMC Convention provisions will stand excluded.
 Interim limitation funds are not permissible under Indian law.

-i Admiralty actions
+i Admiralty actions in India

 - a claimant can arrest a vessel to enforce a judgment or order;